Types Of Anxiety Disorders

 Generalized Anxiety Disorder

-Generalized anxiety affects a person on a daily basis and can make even ordinary tasks difficult and exhausting to handle.
+Generalized anxiety affects a person on a regular basis and can make ordinary tasks difficult and exhausting to handle.
 It is often concurrent with other diagnoses, such as depression or other anxiety disorders.

 Social Anxiety Disorder